Golden tones, screaming zip-liners, the slam of wave on surfer and verdant coast is everything that makes Maui – Maui.

 Paia Fish Market – More seafood waits at this order-at-the-counter restaurant, which allows you to customize everything from fish to preparation style to toppings and presentation.

 Ululani’s Hawaiian Shave Ice – Truly a Hawaiian specialty, drop by for a mouthwatering dose of shaved ice and classic toppings.
+Check out these fantastic spots for the best ice cream and shave ice in Maui.

 Maui Coffee Roasters – Yes, coffee is the main serve alongside artistic aesthetics but there are plenty of bites to go with it.
 Order a 100% Kona drink or drop by Cappuccino Happy Hour to gorge on donuts, sandwiches and lox-topped bagels.